A special part of each year's Good Neighbor Day is the presentation of the "Good Neighbor of the Year" Award.

 The HRC solicits both youth (ages 13-18) and adult nominations for the award, which was created to recognize the efforts of Wake Forest residents who make exceptional contributions to improve the quality of life in their neighborhoods.
 The program is also designed to honor those who make a difference in our community without seeking or receiving recognition for their service.

-In order to qualify for this year's award, a nominee must be a Town of Wake Forest resident who made a significant contribution to the community between Sept.
-1, 2012, and Aug.
-15, 2013.
+In order to qualify for this year's award, a nominee must be a Wake Forest resident who made a significant contribution to the community between Sept.
+1, 2013, and Aug.
+31, 2014.
 Employees of the Town of Wake Forest are not eligible.
-All nominations must be received by 5 p.m. on Friday, Aug.
-16.
+All nominations must be received by Aug.
+31, 2014.

 The “Good Neighbor of the Year” Award is Wake Forest's way of recognizing residents who are committed to preserving, maintaining and improving the quality of life in their neighborhoods and our community.
 Your assistance in recognizing these residents is greatly appreciated.